 Anti-fraud and bribery, whistleblower policies

-In carrying out its work, IIED is committed to preventing fraud and bribery, and has a commitment to zero tolerance of fraud and bribery from its staff and partners.
-Read our anti-fraud and bribery policy.
+IIED is committed to preventing fraud and bribery, and has a commitment to zero tolerance of fraud and bribery from its staff and partners.
+Our anti-fraud and bribery policy is available from our Publications Library.

 IIED is committed to conducting business with honesty and integrity, and we expect all staff to maintain high standards.
-A culture of openness and accountability is essential in order to prevent such situations occurring or to address them when they do occur.
+We promote a culture of openness and accountability.
+Our whistleblowing policy is designed to encourage staff to report suspected wrongdoings as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected.
 Read our whistleblowing policy.